bkw777/pdd.sh/README.md

 Use your M100 to place a file on a disk.
 Let's say the file is named "FOO.DO"
 Insert that disk and run "./tpddclient load FOO.DO"
-Watch it start off ok, then crap out in the middle of the first or 2nd 128-byte packet.
+Watch it start off ok, then crap out in the middle of the first or second packet.

 # References
 http://tandy.wiki/TPDD